Jared McCloud: Career

-McCloud grew up playing in hard rock/heavy metal bands where he quickly stood out as a gifted guitar player.
+McCloud grew up playing in hard rock/heavy metal bands.
 A lot of these bands would "fizzle out" rather quickly due to ever changing members and different musical tastes.
 One such band MERCY DROWNS did have some success, but when it seemed like the band might go somewhere, it fell apart.
-McCloud said it was this break up that made him want to have a solo career.
-"If I write everything, and name the band after me, then I don't have to start writing new songs if someone leaves...
-I can't break-up myself.".

-McCloud began writing an album that would go on to be 1717 Vine St..
-Self released in 2005, the album was "about a period in my life, from love lost and thinking it was the end of the world, to a friend of mine taking his life and realizing that my problems were not that bad".
-Recorded with session musicians, McCloud began playing all over his native Connecticut and New York trying to get the songs heard.
+McCloud began writing an album that would go on to be 1717 Vine St. The album was self-released in 2005 and recorded with session musicians.
+McCloud began playing all over his native Connecticut and New York trying to get the songs heard.
 This led to a bit of success, playing bigger and bigger stages until finally he was headlining regularly.
 Around this time Jared's musical tastes began to change and he was focused more and more on being able to be a better songwriter.
-"I wanted to be as honest with my songs as possible, not worry about how fast I was playing".
-Jared decided that he was going to break up his backing band (which by now had seen a few different members) and play solo-acoustic shows.
+McCloud decided that he was going to break up his backing band and play solo acoustic shows.

 Jared began writing the songs that would lead to him being signed by indie label Sling Slang Records.
-The labels owner, George Engal said that Jared was "an extremely gifted songwriter, and his new record would prove just that".
 Recorded at Aliehn productions in Bristol, Connecticut, Romance of the Atlantic was a soundtrack to a short story that McCloud had written.
-The album quickly caught on at national and college radio across the country and received great reviews from online magazines, newspapers and music magazines nationwide.
-In 2010, McCloud embarked on his first headlining tour that took him from the Northeast to the Mid-West.
-More recently, he was sponsored by Alvarez Guitars, which have been his favorite acoustic for some time now, as well as Steve Clayton Pics, SIT Strings, FootBass, and Corona.
+The album quickly caught on at national and college radio across the country and received positive reviews.
+In 2010, McCloud embarked on his first headlining tour that took him from the Northeastern United States to the Mid-West.